TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 96/Psalms 96.13.md

 ---

-Before Jehovah; For he cometh, For he cometh to judge the earth: He will judge the world with righteousness, And the peoples with his truth.
+before Yahweh; for he comes, for he comes to judge the earth.
+He will judge the world with righteousness, the peoples with his truth.